illustration of distribution list vs. shared inbox

 1. Can you convert a distribution list to a shared mailbox?

 Yes.
-It’s not automatic, but you can do it in both platforms.
+It’s not automatic, but you can do it on both platforms.
 In Microsoft 365, you recreate the address as a shared mailbox and move the members over.
 Meanwhile, in Google Workspace, you turn the Google Group into a Collaborative Inbox, which gives you shared visibility and assignment features.

 2. Which is better for customer support: a shared mailbox or a distribution list?